 Turn to the Side

 In junior high and high school, I would get dressed and then, turn to the side.
 I would try to look in the mirror at my stomach and shape.
 I would touch and pinch at myself.
-I did everything to try and see what I looked like, but I usually just gave up and went off of the numbers.
+Struggling, I did everything I could to try and see what I looked like, but I usually just gave up and went off of the numbers.

 There are still moments where I catch myself saying I want to look like that or her or so and so, and my husband will be surprised.
 He tries his best to explain what I look like, and I’m so grateful for him.
 But it’s not the same.